Krouwndouwn/Rubber_Ducky_Password_Stealer/README.md

 - Add your own .bat scripts that are automatically executed when placed in the: "(Rubber Ducky storage)\files\scripts\" folder.
 - Add your own programs in the "(Rubber Ducky storage)\files\(new folder)\" folder that can be controlled by their own .bat script.

+**Change virus scanner**

+- Change the payload script to disable another virusscanner.
+It may be possible to disable another virus scanner by adding scripts or executable programs.

 **Change everything**